captainamiedi/parallel-programming-project/README.md

 ## 1. Algorithm and Parallelization Method

 ### Algorithm
 The **Floyd-Warshall** algorithm is used to find the shortest paths between all pairs of nodes in a graph.
-It iterates over all possible intermediate nodes and updates the shortest distance between all pairs of nodes using the following relation:
+It iterates over all possible intermediate nodes and updates the shortest distance between all pairs of nodes using the following relation:`

 dist[i, j] = min(dist[i, j], dist[i, k] + dist[k, j])

+markdown

+Copy code

  `Where:`
 - `dist[i, j]` represents the shortest distance between nodes `i` and `j`.